Birkbeck2/web-development/workshop-1.md

 17. Repeat steps 13-16 for two other kinds of websites.

 ## Mark up a tricky document (if time)
-18. Repeat steps 4-11 with another document, a usage dictionary entry for [“impatient”](text/impatient.txt).
+18. Repeat steps 4-11 with another document, a usage dictionary entry for [“impatient (TXT)”](text/impatient.txt).

     Does it look similar to this?